Parallelizing Calculations

 The serial approach to calculating a structure factor, covered in the FeI₂ tutorial, involves thermalizing a spin System and then calling add_sample!. add_sample! uses the state of the System as an initial condition for the calculation of a dynamical trajectory.
 The correlations of the trajectory are calculated and accumulated into a running average of the $\mathcal{S}(𝐪,ω)$.
 This sequence is repeated to generate additional samples.

 To illustrate, we'll set up a a simple model: a spin-1 antiferromagnet on a BCC crystal.
+Constructing the System with a specific random number seed ensures full reproducibility of the simulation.

 using Sunny, GLMakie